 Attack the disagreement, not each other

-Disagreements between spouses — especially parents — given the ever changing pandemic conditions, can be fast and furious as decisions related to finances, home schooling, social distancing, consumption of resources, and other issues cause marital disputes.
+Disagreements between spouses given the ever changing pandemic conditions can be fast and furious.
+These disagreements may be related to finances, home schooling, social distancing, consumption of resources, and other issues.

 Here’s a strategy to productively solve a conflict:

 - Working together, define the disagreement